Research Opportunities in the Psychology Department

 To learn about how psychologists do research consider taking Psyc 22-Introduction to Research in Psychology.
 This Winter Study course provides a research opportunity for students who want to understand how psychogists ask compelling questions and find answers about behavior in the laboratory.
 Several faculty members, whose subfields include behavioral neuroscience, cognitive psychology , social psychology, clinical psychology, developmental psychology, and the psychology of educatiion, will have student projects available.
 Since projects involve faculty research, interested students must consult with members of the Psychology Department before electing this course.

-If you would like to check out psychology research on a limited basis, you can volunteer to help out on ongoing research, perhaps helping to collect data, prepare materials, assist a thesis student, etc.
+If you would like to check out psychology research on a limited basis, you can volunteer to help out on ongoing research, perhaps helping to collect data, prepare materials, assist a thesis student, etc. If you are interested in volunteering, make sure to complete the form and speak with a faculty member.

 Work-study (paid) research assistant

 Sometimes professors hire research assistants to help with research tasks such as data collection, data coding, entry, library research, etc. This is usually a 5-hour/week position.
+If you would like to work as an RA, make sure to complete the form and speak with a faculty member.

 Psych 397 (fall) or 398 (spring), Independent Study, allows you to get involved in research more intensively but is not as involved as a thesis.
 Students work in close collaboration with a professor to review the literature, devise hypotheses, design, carry out, and write up a research project.
 This can be a good alternative to a thesis, if you are interested in the research but not the major writing and year-long commitment that a thesis involves.